ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/service/create-loadbalancer-service.md

 The load balancer DNS can be obtained using either of the following methods:

 1. Via the AWS Console
-2. Through the kubernetes service.
+2. Through the kubernetes service

 Let's get the load balancer DNS using kubernetes service: